AGA Research Foundation — Rome Foundation

 2015 Award Recipients

-This research initiative grant for $30,000 for one year is offered to 2 early stage and established investigators to support pilot research projects pertaining to functional GI and motility disorders.
-This award is jointly sponsored by the Rome Foundation and the AGA.
+Two, one-year, $30,000 research grants are offered to two recipients at any career stage to support pilot research projects pertaining to functional GI and motility disorders.
+These awards are jointly sponsored by AGA and the Rome Foundation

 The objective of this award is to provide investigators funds to help establish their research careers or support pilot projects that represent new research directions.
 The intent of the award is to stimulate research in the areas of functional GI and motility disorders by providing time for investigators to obtain new data that can ultimately lead to subsequent grant applications for more substantial funding and duration.